DevlessTeam/docs/services.md

 ### Setting up Access Control Levels for your methods

-So you may have functionalities you want exposed to the outside world, but others that you only want other services to be able to access. e.g. in the case of an email module, you might want to set the permission on the methods within the module, so that RPC calls can't send emails.
+So you may have functionalities you want exposed to the outside world, but others that you only want other services to be able to access. e.g. in the case of an email service, you might want to set the permission on the methods within the service so that RPC calls can't send emails.

 To do so just decorate the method with the right `ACL` (Access Control Level), e.g: